chendi1208/pyfundamental/Step 4 Working With Data Sources/APIs and Web Scraping.md

 Here are a few situations where data sets don't work well:

-- The data change frequently.
+- The data change frequently 频繁变化.
 It doesn't really make sense to regenerate a data set of stock prices, for example, and download it every minute.
 This approach would require a lot of bandwidth, and be very slow.
-- You only want a small piece of a much larger data set.
+- You only want a small piece of a much larger data set 只需大数据中的小部分.
 [Reddit](https://www.reddit.com/) comments are one example.
 What if you want to pull just your own comments from reddit?
 It doesn't make much sense to download the entire reddit database, then filter it for a few items.
-- It involves repeated computation.
+- It involves repeated computation 重复计算.
 For example, Spotify has an API that can tell you the genre of a piece of music.
 You could theoretically create your own classifier and use it to categorize music, but you'll never have as much data as Spotify does.

-In cases like these, an **application program interface (API)** is the right solution.
-An API is a set of methods and tools that allows different applications to interact with each other.
-Programmers use APIs to query and retrieve data dynamically (which they can then integrate with their own apps).
+In cases like these, an application program interface (API) is the right solution. **An API is a set of methods and tools that allows different applications to interact with each other.** Programmers use APIs to query and retrieve data dynamically (which they can then integrate with their own apps).
 A client can retrieve information quickly and effectively through an API.

-Reddit, Spotify, Twitter, Facebook, and many other companies provide free APIs that enable developers to access the information they store on their servers; others charge for access to their APIs.
+Reddit, Spotify, Twitter, Facebook, and many other companies **provide** free APIs that enable developers to access the information they store on their servers; others charge for access to their APIs.

 In this mission, we'll query a basic API to retrieve data about the [International Space Station](https://en.wikipedia.org/wiki/International_Space_Station) (ISS).
 Using an API will save us time and effort, instead of doing all the computation ourselves.